 In 1998, the medical college was formally renamed as the Joan and Sanford I. Weill Medical College of Cornell University, in honor of its two longtime supporters.
 Later it was shortened to Weill Cornell Medical College.

-In 1886, Colonel Payne established a research laboratory building across the street from Bellevue Hospital in honor of his physician, Henry P. Loomis, who had been appointed Professor of Materia Medica, Therapeutics and Clinical Medicine when Cornell University Medical College was formed in 1898.
+In 1886, Colonel Payne established a research laboratory building across the street from Bellevue Hospital in honor of his physician, Alfred L. Loomis.
+His son, Henry P. Loomis was appointed Professor of Materia Medica, Therapeutics and Clinical Medicine when Cornell University Medical College was formed in 1898.
 At first, the medical college used the facility for student laboratories.
 Later, Loomis Laboratory evolved into the research facility for the medical college.
 The laboratory was moved to New York Hospital-Cornell Medical Center in 1932, becoming part of the Department of Pathology.

 Russell Sage Institute of Pathology